blackc8/mailr/README.md

 # mailr
 A simple fake mailer

+> The server is disabled due to Agreement Policies.Create your own server if you want to continue.:(

 ## Warning
 This is application is only for educational purpose.
 I am not responsible for any of your mischievous attempts.